kmatze/tclzforth/README.md

 tclzForth
 =========

-tclzForth is a tcl package based on zForth by Ico Doornekamp alias zevv (see github) for the windows system.
+tclzForth is a tcl package for the windows system based on zForth by Ico Doornekamp aka zevv (see github).

 For zForth inside read the documentation in zForth-master.